g-mero/esday/README.md

 - **toString**: conforms to Day.js and uses Date.toUTCString() (returning the date in RFC 7231 format 'ddd, DD MMM YYYY HH:mm:ss [GMT]') while moment uses the format 'ddd MMM DD YYYY HH:mm:ss [GMT]ZZ'.
 - **toISOString**: conforms to Day.js and returns 'Invalid Date' when called on an invalid date.
 In that case moment returns null (see [moment pr#3710](https://github.com/moment/moment/pull/3710)).

+## Contribute

+In the folder `dev` there is a template for creating new plugins and a template for new locale definitions.

 ## License

 This project is licensed under the [MIT License](LICENSE).